margaretmead/AQUASTAT-DATA/README.md

 * A [**process notebook**](https://github.com/margaretmead/AQUASTAT-DATA/blob/main/Process%20Notebook.ipynb) that contains the methods used to compile these subsets from the raw data.

 ## Where is this data from?
-This  repository contains data from [AQUASTAT](https://data.apps.fao.org/aquastat/?lang=en), the publicly available dataset gathered by the [Food and Agriculture Organization of the United Nations](https://www.fao.org/aquastat/en/).
+This  repository contains the [AQUASTAT](https://data.apps.fao.org/aquastat/?lang=en) dataset, a publicly available dataset gathered by the [Food and Agriculture Organization of the United Nations](https://www.fao.org/aquastat/en/).
-The data subset was compiled utilizing Python3 in Google Colab.
-This process can be viewed in the [compiling-subsets](https://github.com/margaretmead/AQUASTAT-DATA/blob/main/compiling-subsets) file.

 ## Purpose
-The purpose of this repository is to serve as a public resource from which accurate and reproducible data regarding the agricultural development of countries can be used to inform potential policy-makers, environmental researchers, land developers, and more to inform their public health and policy decisions.
+The purpose of this repository is to serve as a public resource that potential policy-makers, researchers, and land developers can utilize to create accurate and reproducible datasets regarding the agricultural and economic development of countries.

-## Potential Uses of this Data
+## Potential Uses of this Data Include:
 * Identifying economic trends in various nations over time
 * Identifying trends in agricultural output over time
 * Identifying areas of increased and/or unsustainable water usage